guybw/selfmon-HA/README.md

 For issues related to:
 - **This integration**: Open an issue on the GitHub repository
 - **SelfMon VMOD**: Visit [selfmon.uk](http://www.selfmon.uk)
-- **Galaxy alarm panels**: Contact Honeywell support

 ## License

 This integration is provided as-is for personal use with your own alarm system.

-## Custom Icon

-To add a custom icon for this integration, place a `icon.png` (256x256 recommended) or `icon@2x.png` file in the `custom_components/selfmon/` folder.
-The integration will use the Honeywell branding by default if available through Home Assistant's brand repository.